hcrlab/code3/README.md

 Make sure to build the frontend using `gulp`.
 As part of the .rosinstall file, you already downloaded some RWS apps.
 In this case, just configure the "RWS workspace" to be the same as your normal catkin workspace (`~/catkin_ws_indigo`).

+You will need to configure a "bringup file" for your robot.
+This can be a simulated robot.
+You also want to put nodes that multiple apps need.
+See [our bringup file](https://github.com/hcrlab/rws/blob/master/launch/rws.launch) as an example.

 ### Build the web frontends
 All of our web frontends are built with Polymer.